doctalk-india/swift-style-guide/README.markdown

 ## Access Control

-Full access control annotation in tutorials can distract from the main topic and is not required.
 Using `private` and `fileprivate` appropriately, however, adds clarity and promotes encapsulation.
 Prefer `private` to `fileprivate`; use `fileprivate` only when the compiler insists.

 Only explicitly use `open`, `public`, and `internal` when you require a full access control specification.

 Use access control as the leading property specifier.
 The only things that should come before access control are the `static` specifier or attributes such as `@IBAction`, `@IBOutlet` and `@discardableResult`.
+Don't add line breaks between attributes/access modifiers

 **Preferred**:
 ```swift